ardiawanbagusharisa/ardiawanbagusharisa.github.io/_posts/2025-06-17-write-fantasy.markdown

 ```
 I dreamt that I was in a thick fog holding me on to something dark and big in both hands and all of sudden I was being pulled away from it.
 They start to whisper "Come here, now!" and then they started yelling "I will find you".
 Then I woke up in middle of nowhere in the woods.
 I don't know where am I, but, I can see the ruins.
 ```

+### 3. Closets and Clothes

+There are several aspects that can help you to imagine the visual of the characters.
+From the book that I read, it considered as the clothes and the available alternatives.
+But actually, not necessarily the clothes.
+It could means the visual appearances of the characters with all of the properties.
+Knowing these details will help your audience imagining the narrative universe you are telling, better immersion.

+* **Style**: Reflects culture, tradition, or personal identity.
+Example: Renaissance, middle ages, romance, tribal, etc?

+* **Colors**: Certain colors may have symbolic or magical meaning.
+Example: in the middle east, black or white could be a common color to represent the pure individual, slave to God.

+* **Function**: Most of the time it is better to associate the properties of our character with something related to the story; associated with certain things on the plot to serve a purpose even for a small one .
+For example: Is it ceremonial-related?

+* **Closet**: Think that your character is just like you, you have several visual alternatives.
+But, try to keep it simple and not to distinct; as our goal is to shape the character appearances to be easier to remember except for some events.
+One of the easy examples to create this appearance closet is by imagining the living environment and habit of your character.

 ---